 I made a fatal error when I fell in love with my company name.
 I didn't research it extensively, at least, not at first.
 I was emotionally invested in the idea of Brewww, not realizing (yet) a Turkish software company had the same name and owned the coveted .com domain.

 As time went on, and I had the relevant (but humbler) .co domain, I made the real error...I let it get to me.
 I assumed that having the right domain would somehow define my business, establish legitimacy, or increase my traffic.

 There is a right and wrong way to approach discouragement in a business.
-Here is the way I approached the discouragement, and how it
+Here is the way I approached the discouragement, and how I moved past it.

 #1 - Clients come first

 Now, in reality, I've never lost focus on my clients.
 Giving 110% and genuinely caring has gotten me to this point.
 I have put the needs of my clients before my own, and by doing that, steadily, my needs were met.
-That said, although externally I was devoted to them, I was on occasion letting the little things get to me.
+That said, although externally I was devoted to them, I was on occasion letting the little things get to me (the .co vs. .com).